-Rival east Libya factions battle for crucial oil ports - BBC News
+Libyan factions battle for key oil ports

 Libya's oil facilities, airports and other vital infrastructure have, in part, been at the centre of a battle of wills between rival armed factions for years now.

-Observers have been warning of the dangers of a looming war in the oil crescent for months, and the need for local and international players to prioritise diffusing tensions there.
+Observers have been warning of the dangers of a looming war in the oil crescent for months, and the need for local and international players to prioritise defusing tensions there.

-This latest move by the so-called Benghazi Defence Brigade (BDB) is ultimately motivated by a need for territorial gains to remain a relevant stakeholder in whatever shape Libya's future takes.
+This latest move by the so-called Benghazi Defence Brigade is ultimately motivated by a need for territorial gains to remain a relevant stakeholder in whatever shape Libya's future takes.
 This is what all of Libya's armed groups are fighting for.

 It will be difficult for the BDB to maintain its ground there, or to push further east.